-- 16 You can improve this guide by contributing feedback.
-As you review and adopt this solution for your - own organization, we ask you and your colleagues to share your experience and advice with us. - 18 Comments on this publication may be submitted to: supplychain-nccoe@nist.gov. - 19 Public comment period: June 23, 2022 through July 27, 2022 - 20 As a private-public partnership, we are always seeking feedback on our practice guides.
-We are - 21 particularly interested in seeing how businesses apply NCCoE reference designs in the real world.
-If you - have implemented the reference design, or have questions about applying it in your environment, - 23 please email us at supplychain-nccoe@nist.gov. - 24 All comments are subject to release under the Freedom of Information Act.
+As a private-public partnership, we are always seeking feedback on our practice guides.
+We are particularly interested in seeing how businesses apply NCCoE reference designs in the real world.
+If you have implemented the reference design, or have questions about applying it in your environment, please email us at supplychain-nccoe@nist.gov.

+All comments are subject to release under the Freedom of Information Act.

-25 National Cybersecurity Center of Excellence
+National Cybersecurity Center of Excellence

-26 National Institute of Standards and Technology
+National Institute of Standards and Technology

-27 100 Bureau Drive
+100 Bureau Drive

-28 Mailstop 2002
+Mailstop 2002

-29 Gaithersburg, MD 20899
+Gaithersburg, MD 20899

-30 Email: nccoe@nist.gov
+Email: nccoe@nist.gov